zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

 .. admonition:: Remember

-   To import georeferenced data in Blender it is important to set the *SHIFT* data, see the :any:`_Shifting` section.
+   To import georeferenced data in Blender it is important to set the *SHIFT* data, see the :doc:`_Shifting` section.